MicrosoftDocs/windows-itpro-docs/windows/deployment/do/delivery-optimization-test.md

 1. Clear the DO cache: ‘Delete-DeliveryOptimizationCache’
 2. Open MS Store and search for 'Asphalt Legends 9'.
 Select ‘Get’ to initiate the download of the content (Content size: 3.4 GB).
 3. Open PowerShell console as Administrator.
-Run 'Get-DeliveryOptimizationStatus'.
+Run 'Get-DeliveryOptimizationStatus'

 **On machine #1**